Broccoli Sprouts | The What, Why & How

 Broccoli sprouts have various nutritive and medicinal benefits for humans and pets.
 Here is how to incorporate them into the bowl.

 Growing broccoli sprouts at home are the cheapest and most effective way to obtain them.
 While grocery stores do have them available, they are often overpriced.
-Purchasing seeds and growing them are much more economical—places like Amazon or vendors such as Johnny Select Seeds.
+Purchasing seeds and growing them are much more economical—places like Amazon or vendors like Johnny Select Seeds.

 Broccoli sprout's therapeutic uses continue to flourish in the research community.
 And as they are easy and cost-effective, they are a fantastic addition to your diet and your dog's.
 These sprouts are simply another piece of the longevity puzzle.
 I hope you learn something new today & Always Keep Exploring!